Your Health / Conditions / Hormones / What is hyperprolactinaemia?

 It is recommended that you have your blood test taken a few hours after waking up and when you’ve been sitting quietly for a short time.
 This is because prolactin levels can change over the day and rise with levels of stress.2,3

-However always following the instructions provided by your doctor as they may have reasons for doing the blood test at other times.3
+However always follow the instructions provided by your doctor as they may have reasons for doing the blood test at other times.3

 If your prolactin levels are high, you may need further tests to work out exactly what is causing this.
-This might include a magnetic resonance imaging (MRI) scan.
+This might include a magnetic resonance imaging (MRI) scan.6

 If it is likely that your medication may be the cause, your doctor may stop you having the medicine for a few days (72 hours) and see if your prolactin level goes back to normal after that time.6